Bolus Herbarium

 The Bolus Herbarium was established in 1865 from a donation by Harry Bolus of his extensive herbarium and library to the South African College, which later became the University of Cape Town.

 Its collection of specimens numbers over 320 000, making it the third largest university herbarium in the Southern Hemisphere.
 The collection is highly representative of the Cape Flora and also houses many type specimens.
 The international herbarium abbreviation BOL is used when referring to the Bolus Herbarium.

 Although the building caught on fire during the 2021 Table Mountain fire, which gutted several other collections in the university including the Plant Conservation Unit, the Bolus Herbarium managed to narrowly escape being destroyed in the blaze.

 History

-Dr. Harry Bolus (1834-1911), a rich Cape Town businessman, began his collection in 1865 in Graaff-Reinet, and it is now the oldest functioning herbarium in the country.
+Harry Bolus (1834–1911), a rich Cape Town businessman, began his collection in 1865 in Graaff-Reinet, and it is now the oldest functioning herbarium in the country.
 In 1903 Louisa Bolus who was a grand-niece of Harry Bolus was appointed a Curator of the herbarium.
 After his death, the South African College (which changed its name to the University of Cape Town on April 2, 1918) inherited his herbarium; a library featuring many expensive, unique, and rare books on botany; and a substantial amount of money for the maintenance and expansion of the collection.
 In 1924, a dedicated building was erected for the herbarium in Kirstenbosch, but it proved unsuitable later.
 Therefore, the herbarium was moved onto the campus in 1938.
-Dr. Louisa Bolus was also involved with the herbarium until her death in 1970.
+Louisa Bolus was also involved with the herbarium until her death in 1970.